 Naive Bayes is a simple and effective machine learning algorithm for solving multi-class problems.
 It finds uses in many prominent areas of machine learning applications such as sentiment analysis and text classification.

-Check out Advanced Certification Program in Machine Learning & Cloud with IIT Madras, the best engineering school in the country to create a program that teaches you not only machine learning but also the effective deployment of it using the cloud infrastructure.
+Check out Master of Science in Machine Learning & AI with IIIT Bangalore, the best engineering school in the country to create a program that teaches you not only machine learning but also the effective deployment of it using the cloud infrastructure.
 Our aim with this program is to open the doors of the most selective institute in the country and give learners access to amazing faculty & resources in order to master a skill that is in high & growing

 What is naïve bayes algorithm?